 Indexing is the process where Google identifies pieces of information from your web pages and makes them useful.
 Google recognizes that the aim is to satisfy user experiences whether they are searching through mobile or desktop.
 This simply means websites and blogs must now start focusing on the functionality of both mobile and desktop pages, although this is not unique to SEO experts as they understand that traffic pays their bills and they need to start migrating to the new algorithm right now.

 This is clearly a monumental change in indexing.
 And even if you anticipated this change and have been working on mobile optimization for the past years, you still have a couple of things to master.

-Google’s announcement of the mobile first indexing must have caught many business owners by surprise.
-However, there no need to panic.
+Google’s announcement of the mobile-first indexing must have caught many business owners by surprise.
+However, there is no need to panic.
 There are steps you can take to optimize your site right off to correspond with the Google announcement: